surfergrl/sgs-gift-guide/README.md

 ## Current Website

 The site for Surfergirl's Seaglass already exists at [www.surfergrl.co.uk](http://www.surfergrl.co.uk) and sells silver and seaglass jewellery on the themes of the ocean and seashore.
 (Seaglass is pieces of glass tumbled smooth and opaque by the ocean.)

 The site is built on WordPress with WooCommerce.

+It uses the [Sydney]("https://en-gb.wordpress.org/themes/sydney/") theme.

-The site is basic includes:
+The site includes:

 - About information - brand story
 - A personal blog on aspects of jewellery, surfing, ocean-side living, beauty and more.